Overview

 - Strategies for enzyme inhibition in drug design.

-- Drugs and drug targets, biologically active compounds.
+- Drugs and drug targets at a molecular level, biologically active compounds.

 - How chemists can rationally design or tune properties of a drug/drug-lead by changing structure.